atoomnetmarc/RISC-V-emulator/README.md

 | Carry-less multiplication           | B         | Zbc           | Bonus | :ballot_box_with_check: |
 | Single-bit operation                | B         | Zbs           | Bonus | :ballot_box_with_check: |

-The emulator can be configured to the enable specific extensions.
+The emulator can be configured to enable specific extensions.
 The list of defines and their default values are located in [include/RiscvEmulatorConfig.h](include/RiscvEmulatorConfig.h).

 For example, to enable the `M` extension compile with `-DRVE_E_M=1`.